 IP whitelisting is great for companies that need security and privacy.
 Site administrators can set rules for their company’s servers or web servers so that only particular IPs can access them.
 For example, you might have a corporate application or a server you want to keep private and only allow your employees to access it; then, you would put their IPs on a list.
 However, their IPs would have to be static for the whitelist to work.

-Whitelisting is highly recommended for large corporations and SMEs, especially those who need high security standards or have employees who connect to their network with their own devices.
-However, it shouldn’t replace your other cybersecurity measures, and you shouldn’t ditch your antivirus.
+However, whitelisting shouldn’t replace your other cybersecurity measures, and you shouldn’t ditch your antivirus software.
 They can all work in unison – blacklisting on your whole network and whitelisting on the application level.

 Private individuals and smaller organizations can compile their own email and website whitelists.
 The process will depend on your email provider and the browser you use, but you can easily find step-by-step guides online.